Thavr/Thavr/README.md

 <p align="left">📆 Project & Team Management: Skilled in organizing tasks, optimizing workflows, and collaborating in multidisciplinary teams.

-<p align="left">🧠 Adaptability & Continuous Learning: Quick learner with a passion for innovation, always exploring new technologies and methodologies.
+<p align="left">🧠 Adaptability & Continuous Learning: Quick and curious learner with a passion for innovation, always exploring new technologies.

 <h1 align="center">👨‍💻 Languages and technologies I work with